 - 325 properties identified in the Queen Street West Planning Study (OPA 445).

-The decisions and associated staff reports that were considered by the Board at its November 30th meeting can be found here and the full list of individual properties under each planning study area can be found here.
+The decisions and associated staff reports that were considered by the Board at its November 30th meeting can be found here.
 The Board recommended the adoption of all batch listed properties for inclusion on the Register.
 While the Board makes recommendations, it is ultimately City Council that determines such additions.

 Impact of Listing a Property on the Register